Published: June 5, 2015

 Peregrine Removed from Illinois' Endangered List

-Mary Hennen, Assistant Collections Manager, Birds; Director, Chicago Peregrine Program, Gantz Family Collections Center
+Mary Hennen, Assistant Collections Manager, Birds, Gantz Family Collections Center

 Illinois officially removed Peregrine Falcons from the state Endangered & Threatened Species List.